pzgz/docker-ruby-passenger/README.md

 * Assume the database is `postgres` and the container name is `foo-psql`
 * Assume the redis server is `foo-redis`
 * We will need SSH port to be forward, assume we will forward port `22` and `80` to `20022` and `20080`
+* If we need to config nginx manuall, for main server configration, we can just map file in host to `/etc/nginx/sites-enabled/webapp.conf`, or something else in this directory.
+Same rule goes to nginx configuration files located in `/etc/nginx/main.d/`, for nginx HTTP configurations.
+* If we need to share same `authorized_keys` setting as the host, simply map the `/root/.ssh/authorized_keys` file

 ```bash
 # Create data vol